 - Milwaukee brace - this is a full-torso brace and has a neck ring with rests for the chin and the back of the head.
 This type of brace is only used when the TLSO is not possible or not effective.

-Surgery (spinal fusion)
+Scoliosis surgery (spinal fusion)

 In severe cases, scoliosis can progress over time.
 In these cases, the physician may recommend spinal fusion.
 This surgery reduces the curve of the spine and stops it from getting worse.